3 Steps to ISO 9001 Certification – 2023 Update

-Control of Nonconformances Procedure – Lays out how products and or services that are found to not meet requirements (“nonconforming”) are identified, controlled and corrected.
+Control of Nonconformance Procedure – Lays out how products or services that do not meet requirements (“nonconforming”) are identified, controlled, and corrected.

-Corrective Action Procedure – Explains how problems are investigated and resolved by making necessary changes in company processes.
+Corrective Action Procedure – Explains how you investigate and resolve problems by making necessary changes in company processes.

-Preventive Action Procedure – Walks through how potential problems are identified and resolved so they are avoided.
+Preventive Action Procedure – Walks through how you identify and learn to avoid potential problems.

 These seven documents define the company’s quality management system.
 By preparing this documentation, company management must think through how best to implement the ISO requirements to fit their business.

-In some cases, additional documents may be prepared beyond those required to further define how the process will work.
-Added documentation is at the discretion of management and should only be developed if there is a need for further clarification of certain company processes.
-Often, additional documentation should be considered after the QMS is implemented as part of your continual improvement efforts.
+In some cases, you may need to prepare additional documents beyond those required to define how the process will work.
+Added documentation is at the discretion of management and is only necessary if there is a need for further clarification.

 Step 2: Implement the Quality Management System

-As the QMS documents are developed, they must be implemented.
+You must implement any QMS documents you create.
 Implementation essentially means that the requirements are communicated and followed.
-ISO 9001 certification affects all employees and everyone must learn what is expected.
-For some processes, changes to how things done would be expected.
+ISO 9001 certification affects all employees.
+For some processes, changes would be expected.
 Everyone must support the effort.

-In order to oversee the implementation and maintenance of the QMS, top management must provide direction, support and oversight through a formal management review.
-As one of the requirements of ISO 9001 certification, management review is a regular meeting led by the senior executives of the company.
-This allows management to monitor how well the QMS is working, track performance issues that need to be addressed and determine needed changes to be made.
+This allows management to monitor how well the QMS is working, track performance issues that need to be addressed and determine necessary changes.
 The management review, often set up as a monthly meeting, is what supports the implementation of the QMS and makes it work.
-Top management must consider this time commitment and plan to fit into their schedules both before and following certification.
+Top management must consider this time commitment and plan to fit it into their schedules before and following certification.